ucesys/dremio-toolkit/README.md

     -d or --dremio-environment-url : URL to Dremio environment.
     -u or --user : User name.
 User must be a Dremio admin.
     -p or --password : User password.
-    -s or --datasource : Limits the scope of the metadata refresh to physical datasets in a specified datasource.
+    -s or --datasource : Limits the scope of the metadata refresh to physical datasets (PDS) in a specified Dremio Data Source.
 If not specified, metadata for all physical datasets in all datasources will be refreshed.
     -c or --concurrency : Concurrency for executing metadata refresh.
 It is not recommended to set it higher than 4 if dremio.iceberg.enabled is not set to True.
 Default concurrency is 1.
     -r or --report-filename : File name for the JSON report.
     -l or --log-level : Set Log Level to DEBUG, INFO, WARN, ERROR.